artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 So, open up `TrendingArtists` in your editor and inside your terminal with `cd TrendingArtists`.
 From the terminal you can get the Xcode project compiled, and opened inside the iOS simulator with `react-native start ios`.

 This first uses `xcodebuild` to compile the native app found in `ios/TrendingArtists.xcodeproj` it will then load up the the React Native Packager.
-We'll cover that later, for now, think of it as JavaScript file change watcher.
+We'll cover that later, for now, think of it as a JavaScript file change watcher.

-Once a simulator has popped up, and you see the "Welcome to React Native" screen.
+Once a simulator has popped up, you'll see the "Welcome to React Native" screen.
 Now that we've got "an app" running.
 Let's take a moment to look through what we got.

 </article>